 The music and just about every possible facet of Astro’s Playroom has this baseline unbridled joy to it.
 How did you both tap into that energy when crafting the score, and find the energy to give the score the bounce it needed in the first place?

 That’s great to hear, thank you!
 As I touched on earlier, fun is one of the pillars of Astro’s Playroom and something that Team ASOBI is really focused on.
 So, even when working on early versions of the game, I found it relatively easy to be inspired and want to bring that energy to the music experience.
 I think that’s reflected in a few key elements.
-A big one is naivety — platforming is one of the oldest gaming genres, and so there’s a definite attempt to harken back to of yore through the soundtrack’s use of strong, catchy melodies, bold chord progressions, simplistic musical forms, and repetition.
+A big one is naivety — platforming is one of the oldest gaming genres, and so there’s a definite attempt to harken back to [video game music] of yore through the soundtrack’s use of strong, catchy melodies, bold chord progressions, simplistic musical forms, and repetition.
 Many of the hallmarks of pop music, really.

 Another one is playfulness, be that the writing or behaviour of parts and the way they interact with each other, or the instrumentation choices I’ve made — I think that’s probably reflected in hundreds of tiny details, but the retro elements and use of synthetic voice throughout the score are obvious examples.
 There's a fine line between playful and silly, cute and saccharine, or emotionally powerful and utter schmaltz, but treading that tightrope and finding ways of making unlikely ideas gel and click is something I enjoy, and I think that’s fairly evident in this game's score.

 Getting the energy and intensity right is down to a mixture of being relatively experienced in crafting music for platforming games, being focused on serving the player experience, and getting good feedback from the team.
 It also helped that I had a PS5 dev kit for this project, so I was able to experience the music in-context whilst we were making the game, which is kinda unusual; composers at times are abstracted from the development process.